antlr/antlr4/doc/target-agnostic-grammars.md

 Some grammars may require
 [semantic predicates](https://github.com/antlr/antlr4/blob/dev/doc/predicates.md)
-in order to add context-sensitive parsing to what would normally be a context-free grammar.
+to add context-sensitive parsing to what would generally be a context-free grammar.

 For example:
-* In Fortran90, [lines that being with a 'C' in column 1 are comments](https://github.com/antlr/grammars-v4/blob/43fbb16fec1d474d38a603cc6a6bcbe5edf07b1e/fortran/fortran90/slow/hw.f90#L1), and should be placed on a token stream other than the default token stream.
+* In Fortran90, [lines that begin with a 'C' in column 1 are comments](https://github.com/antlr/grammars-v4/blob/43fbb16fec1d474d38a603cc6a6bcbe5edf07b1e/fortran/fortran90/slow/hw.f90#L1), which should be placed on a token stream other than the default.
 But, if the 'C' does not begin in column 1, then the input is invalid and should be flagged as so.
 	```fortran